claabs/epicgames-freegames-node/Notes.md

 ## Login

+The login process is made up of four key components:

+- CSRF
+- Login
+- Captcha
+- MFA
+- Redirect
+- Set SID

+To log in, we must perform a precise dance between handling errors, managing headers, and storing cookies.
+I won't document the entire process in detail, but a summary looks like this:

+1. Call CSRF, remember the token
+1. Call login with CSRF header
+    1. If login errors with `session_invalidated`
+        1. Go back to 1.
+    1. If login errors with `captcha_invalid`
+        1. Solve a captcha, remember the captcha token
+        1. Go back to 1. with the captcha token
+    1. If login errors with `two_factor_authentication.required`
+        1. Call CSRF
+        1. Call MFA with TOTP code and CSRF header
+1. Call redirect with CSRF header, remember the SID
+1. Call Set SID

 ### Login Refresh

 Make a call to the redirect endpoint with a valid `EPIC_SESSION_AP` cookie to refresh your credential cookies.